yanxx297/fast-pokeemu/README.md

 python diff_cpustate.py /tmp/out/dbg.post.post /tmp/out/00000000-kvm.post
 #python diff_cpustate.py </path/to/QEMU/memdump> </path/to/KVM/memdump>
 ```
+When you run diff_cpustate.py with only one memory dump, it will print all the important fields of the dumped CPU state.
+This information can be very helpful for debugging.

 ## Historical bug experiment
 Another experiment mentioned in the paper is to identify real world QEMU bugs, and evaluate the impact of random testing using those bugs.